stefan-hoeck/idris2-tailrec/README.md

     Just (Cont s2 st2 _) => tailRecM2 f s2 st2
 ```

+The interesting part is the `step` function we pass to `tailRecM2`.
+Its type can be interpreted as follows: For every value `seed`, I tell
+you what to do in the next recursive step, and in case we are not yet done,
+I'll give you a new seed (let's call it `seed2` here),
+so that `rel seed2 seed` holds.
+For
+instance, if `rel` is `LT` for natural numbers, `seed2` will be a new
+natural number strictly smaller than `seed`.

 However, this will (of course) still not convince the
 totality checker and rightfully so: